RobertoBiundo/DS4Windows/README.md

 Settings > Controller> Controller Settings and uncheck **Xbox Configuration Support** along with **PlayStation Configuration Support**.

+## Could not open DS4 exclusively

+Some games may detect the DS4 controller directly causing problems for some of them since DS4Windows is also active.
+To avoid this use the Hide DS4 Controller setting.
+If you are using a nVidia video card and have the GeForce Experience installed this will cause the mssage "Could not open DS4 exclusively" to show up in the logs.
+This means that DS4Windows was not able to properly hide the DS4 controller.
+To solve this open the nVidia Geforce Experice app, go to Settings > General and disable the in-game overlay.

 ## Personal Game Testing

 My PC game library is not that expansive so there are likely games